Problem-solving without a Teradata Recursive Query

 SELECT -- Concatenation of all Companies CASE WHEN Level >= 3 THEN TRIM(t03.Company_Id) || '.'
 ELSE '' END || CASE WHEN Level >= 2 THEN TRIM(t02.Company_Id) || '.'
 ELSE '' END || TRIM(t01.Company_Id) AS Company_Hierarchy -- Level Calculation ,CASE NULL WHEN t01.Parent_Company_Id THEN 1 WHEN t02.Parent_Company_Id THEN 2 WHEN t03.Parent_Company_Id THEN 3 END AS Level FROM DWHPro.Company t01 LEFT OUTER JOIN DWHPro.Company B ON t01.Parent_Company_Id = t02.Company_Id LEFT OUTER JOIN DWHPro.Company t03 ON t02.Parent_Company_Id = t03.Company_Id ORDER BY 1 ;

-Above query has several negative properties:
+The above query has several harmful properties:

 - If the number of hierarchy levels changes, the following changes to the SQL statement are necessary:

 – Joins need to be added or removed

 – One CASE Statement has to be adjusted to determine the levels

 – One CASE Statement has to be adjusted to calculate the Hierarchy